Bl4ky113/Coursera_SQL_Intro/notes.md

 - Always use non-repeatable data like autoincremented numbers or whatever they have at non-sql dbs.
 - Try to have a logical pk, which could work like a 'logical' in some sence as an id, but could change, vary or might even repeat.

+## Relational dbs many : many
+Just the normal stuff.
+That we have to create multiple tables for many : many relations.

+and that's it.
+That was the course.
+Dissapointing.